38th Annual Stanford Invitational

 I am easily persuaded that not sending evidence read in a speech with speech prior to the start of the speech is a violation of evidence sharing rules.

-I am currently a coach at Carrollton School of the Sacred Heart full time and very part time at the University of Kansas.
-I debated in high school at Washburn Rural and in college at the University of Kansas.
+Coach at Carrollton School of the Sacred Heart full time and very part time at the University of Kansas.

 I have been actively involved in research for the high school IPR topic and lightly involved in research about college energy topic.